Access History

 The ACCESS_HISTORY view provides a unified picture of what data was accessed, when the data access took place, and how the accessed data moved from the data source object to the data target object.

-Column lineage provides these additional benefits:
+Column lineage provides the following benefits:

 Protect Derived Objects: